xXleowXx/gitlab-charts/doc/backup-restore/index.md

     ```
     $ kubectl exec <task-runner pod name> -it -- backup-utility --restore -t <timestamp>_<version>
     ```
-   Here, `<timestamp>_<version>` is from the file name of the tarball stored in `gitlab-backups` bucket.
+   Here, `<timestamp>_<version>` is from the name of the tarball stored in `gitlab-backups` bucket.
 In case you want to provide a public URL, use the following command
     ```
     $ kubectl exec <task-runner pod name> -it -- backup-utility --restore -f <URL>
     ```